haoosz/ade-czsl/README.md

+# Attention as Disentangler
-# Learning Attention as Disentangler for Compositional Zero-shot Learning (CVPR 2023)
+Learning Attention as Disentangler for Compositional Zero-shot Learning (CVPR 2023)